 The Amex Corporation History

 Established as the the American Asbestos Textile Corp. in the 1950s, Amex started out as a textile manufacturer in Norristown, Pennsylvania.
-The majority of their products were made to resist extremely hot temperatures and fire, including insulation, ropes, gaskets, wicks, cloth, and more.
+Most of the company’s products were made to resist hot temperatures and fire, including insulation, ropes, gaskets, wicks, cloth, and more.
 In order to make their products fire and heat-resistant, Amex used asbestos since it was affordable and easy to mix into materials.

 The Amex Corporation Lawsuits